-The MLWGS Transcribe team was established in 2017 and currently includes over 60 student volunteers representing all grade levels and many school districts.
+The MLWGS Transcribe team was established in 2017 and is open to student volunteers from all grade levels and school districts represented at MLWGS.

-How do I sign up to participate in Walker Wednesdays?
+How do I sign up to join the Transcribe Team?

-How do I sign up for an account with the Library of Virginia?
+How do I register for an account with the Library of Virginia?

-How do I start transcribing for the Library of Virginia?
+How do I start transcribing for the MLWGS Transcribe Team?

-- Attend a 15 to 20-minute training session with Ms. DeGroat and/or carefully review the transcription tips from the Library of Virginia.*
+- Attend a Transcribe-a-thon OR a 15 to 20-minute training session with Ms. DeGroat.

-- Type your transcription in the box, hitting SAVE frequently.
-Be sure to follow the guidelines outlined in the Library of Virginia’s transcription tips.
+- Type your transcription into the transcription box and hit SAVE frequently.
+Be sure to follow the guidelines for the institution you’re working for (e.g., the Library of Virginia’s transcription tips).

-How do I submit my Transcribe hours from the Library of Virginia?
+How do I submit transcription hours completed for the Library of Virginia?

-- At least one week before you need to submit your hours in x2vol, email Ms. Sonya Coleman at the Library of Virginia to request a log of your hours.
+- If you transcribed for The Library of Virginia while logged in to a personal From the Page account, then at least one week before you need to submit your hours in x2vol, email Ms. Sonya Coleman at the Library of Virginia to request a log of your hours.
 Generally, you’ll want to submit your hours about once every four to six weeks.

-- Once you receive your log, use the most recent date as the project date and submit the total hours on your log via x2vol (minus any time already submitted as Walker Wednesday time) listing Ms. DeGroat as your supervisor with the school phone number (804-354-6800).
+- Once you receive your log, use the most recent date as the project date and submit the total hours on your log via x2vol (minus any time already submitted as Transcribe-a-thon time) listing Ms. DeGroat as your supervisor with the school phone number (804-354-6800).

 - Ms. DeGroat will review your request and as long as the hours requested match the log from the Library of Virginia, she will approve your hours.